 Tom represents companies and individuals in parallel criminal matters and enforcement proceedings in both state and federal courts.
 A former prosecutor for 16 years, Tom now regularly appears on behalf of clients facing serious and high profile charges in state court criminal matters throughout California.

 Tom is also a member of the firm’s Securities Enforcement & Litigation and State Attorneys General Practice Groups.
-He has represented an investment bank and research group in responding to a FINRA examination of the firm’s research practices and has defended a former investment advisor in both a civil lawsuit and criminal investigation alleging investment fraud and misappropriation of client funds.
+He has represented an investment bank and research group in responding to a Financial Industry Regulatory Authority Inc. (FINRA) examination of the firm’s research practices and has defended a former investment advisor in both a civil lawsuit and criminal investigation alleging investment fraud and misappropriation of client funds.
 More recently, he represented a cannabis pesticide company in connection with an investigation by the California Division of Pesticide Regulation over allegations that it mislabeled its products.

 Tom works closely with the Health Care Practice Group and has substantial experience handling False Claims Act matters.
 He represented a group of neurosurgeons in connection with a False Claims Act investigation arising out of a whistleblower allegation concerning possible billing irregularities for conducting overlapping and concurrent surgeries and negotiated a deferred prosecution agreement and settlement of a False Claims Act investigation on behalf of an ambulance company over allegedly improper contractual swapping arrangements.
 He has also represented physicians facing administrative and disciplinary proceedings brought by the Medical Board of California.

 In addition to his criminal defense practice, Tom represents individuals being investigated for alleged violations of university Title IX policies.
 He has obtained the set aside of a suspension in a Title IX action by a university against a student facing allegations of improper sexual conduct and abuse against a fellow student.